Nipple Problems and Discharge

 Nipple discharge can be alarming to many women.
 But discharge that occurs only when the nipple and breast are squeezed may not be a cause for concern.
 The risk of cancer when nipple discharge is the only symptom is fairly low.

-Nipple discharge that is due to a benign noncancer breast condition may be treated by keeping the nipple clean, among other treatments.
+Nipple discharge that is due to a noncancer breast condition may be treated by keeping the nipple clean, among other treatments.
 Nipple discharge that occurs because of infection may require hospitalization.

 How is nipple discharge diagnosed?